tochka-public/Tochka.JsonRpc/docs/en/server/examples.md

 }
 ```

-Manually set response (caution: may be overwritten later by filters)
+Manually set response.
+Warning: may be overwritten later by filters!
 ```cs
 var response = new UntypedResponse(request.Id, result)